rdeconti/rdeconti/README.md

 - 🌱 I’m currently learning Fullstack and Machine Learning
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects and Learn and write about new technologies.
-- ⚡ Fun fact: I love to play chess and listen music.

 ## Stats and Languages
 ![rdeconti GitHub Stats](https://github-readme-stats.vercel.app/api?username=rdeconti&show_icons=true)